tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Six_Hollywood_Nights.md

 Softly, I murmured, “I’m coming to see ya, Kaz.
 I sure hope you have some ideas over there.”

 At that moment, the phone began to ring.
-I answered it and accidentally opened another can of worms.
+I answered it and accidentally opened another Pandora's Box of sheer insanity.
 Such is life when you’re a Caretaker’s Assistant...